amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 A>
 A> I'll discuss some considerations related to microservices later in this chapter.
 For now, let's accept that a middle-way is a course-grained service, following a service-based architecture of some kind.

-[^nealford]: More discussion about why microservices architecture is not suitable when refactoring monolithic applications is at this excellent talk by Neal Ford: [Comparing service-based architectures](https://vimeo.com/163918385).
+[^nealford]: More discussion about why microservices architecture is not suitable when refactoring monolithic applications is at this talk by Neal Ford: [Comparing service-based architectures](https://vimeo.com/163918385).

 ## Moving from spaghetti to structured code

 The journey from spaghetti and tangled to structured code and from Big Ball of Mud[^ballofmud] to modular design is progressive and multi-stage.
 Code with large amount of technical debt usually looks like this figure.
-No clear boundaries between modules, high level glimpses of module interfaces, unstructured or unbounded module communication, etc.
+No clear boundaries between modules, high level glimpses of module interfaces, unstructured or tangled module communication, etc.

 [^ballofmud]: A [https://en.wikipedia.org/wiki/Big_ball_of_mud](Big Ball of Mud) is a conventional name for the architecture of a system which lacks "conceivable structure".
 Usually, the code as well lacks structure and all parts are tangled and highly coupled.